jwmcca/Borrelia_Cell_Segmentation/README.md

 #### Example 2.1.
 Prepare binary images.
-However, I have found it useful to generate binary images first using my desired threshold, in this case 'adaptive,' then review those binary images separately before applying them to analyze fluroesecence images.
+I have found it useful to generate binary images first using my desired threshold, in this case 'adaptive,' then review those binary images separately before applying them to analyze fluroesecence images.
 ```python
 import numpy as np
 import pandas as pd